mariohernandez/mariohernandezio/src/blog/responsive-images-part-1.md

 To give you an example of how good webp is, the image in the header of this blog post was originally exported from Photoshop as a `.JPG`, which resulted in a 317KB file size.
 This is not bad, but then I ran the image through the ImageOptim app and the file size was reduced to 120KB.
 That's a 62% file size reduction.
 Then I exported the same image from Photoshop but this time in webp format and the file size was only 93KB.
 That's 71% in file size reduction compared to the original JPG version.

-## Ways to achieve responsive images
+## A must have CSS rule in your project

 By now it should be clear that the goal for serving images on any website is doing it by using the responsive images approach.
 The way you implement responsive images on your site may vary depending on your platform, available tools, and skillset.

-### CSS

-Did you know your images can automatically become responsive by this simple CSS rule?
+Regardless, the following CSS rule should always be available within your project:

 ```css
 img {